iiv-dasb/articles/articles/draft/workplace-happiness_01.md

 ## Why does it matter?
 There have been many surveys about the positive effects of happy employees while on the other hand numbers told us that way too many people are not happy in their current position and team/company.
 With the additional issues caused by Covid-19, the situation obviously did not improve.
 A recent study (links in the footer) shows that from the polled people in various industries about 20% were unhappy and 15% were actively trying to find a new job.

 If you think that 20% doesn't sound too bad, that's one in 5 people.
-That is WAY too much.
+That is too much.

 I could show you a ton of infographics about how happy employees are more productive and improve sales and so on but there are two things I would prefer you to keep in mind.